cities -- urbanity -- design

 BEFORE YOU MAKE A REQUEST

 As a rule, I usually will not write a letter of recommendation without at least a month's advance notice.
-But I also know that life is not always so linear, and potential opportunities might come your way with little time to spare, especially with grants and fellowships.
+But I also know that life is not always so linear, and opportunities might come your way with little time to spare, especially with potential jobs.
 If there is less than one month, please be sure to flag this when you write with your request.
 I cannot promise that I will be able to write with short notice, but I will look at my workload and let you know.

-Please note: I do not write letters of recommendation unless the student has waived his or her right of access.
+Please note that I only write letters under condition of confidentiality.
+In the case of graduate school applications, I will not write letters of recommendation unless the student has waived his or her right of access.
 Because I take this responsibility very seriously, I want the letter to carry the utmost weight with admissions, fellowship, or job search committees.
 As someone who has served on such committees many times, I know that confidential letters are taken far more seriously.
 I do not want to spend time writing a careful, extensive letter only to have it afforded less weight.

 THE REQUEST--WHAT I NEED FROM YOU